 The last one I haven’t mentioned above is that you will connect with Romanian speakers and make friends.

 It is a unique skill that enables you to stand out in the crowd.
-The fact that it is a rare skill makes it pretty impressive.
+The fact that it is rare makes it impressive.

 Are you planning to start learning Romanian?